Nebraska Health Imaging Listed by nova Ransomware Group

 Nebraska Health Imaging is an accredited outpatient diagnostic center in Omaha, NE, offering a comprehensive range of affordable diagnostic and screening radiology services, including MRI, CT, X-rays, and Ultrasound.

 On February 17, 2026, Nebraska Health Imaging appeared on the leak site of the nova ransomware group.
-The Omaha-based outpatient diagnostic center, which provides MRI, CT, X-ray, and ultrasound services, had internal files exfiltrated during a ransomware attack.
+The Omaha-based outpatient diagnostic center, which provides MRI, CT, X-ray, and ultrasound services, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose records were stolen remains unknown.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, exfiltrated data, and later listed the victim on their public leak site when negotiations presumably failed.
 The data taken consists of internal files rather than a narrowly defined set of patient records, though such files frequently contain names, addresses, dates of birth, Social Security numbers, medical images, insurance details, and clinical notes.
 No exact volume of records or list of specific data fields has been published by either the attackers or the clinic.